Operation Veritas: Second rotation

 In addition to the naval taskforces present, a substantial RAF presence in the region was extant.
-Tristar and VC10 tankers refuelled British and US Navy aircraft.
+Tristar and VC10 tankers refuelled British and United States Navy aircraft.
 Nimrod and Canberra aircraft performed electronic and photo reconnaissance, and Nimrods also conducted maritime patrol operations.
 Sentry AWACS aircraft were also deployed.

 2 CH47 Chinooks from 27 Squadron RAF were deployed, initially aboard HMS Illustrious in October 2001 and redeployed from HMS Ocean to Bagram on the night of 26 March 2002, to be joined by a further 3 CH47 deployed from the UK by C17 aircraft from 99 Squadron.
 The Chinooks remained at Bagram to support the 45 Commando deployment, returning to RAF Odiham later that year.

 Post operation

 After the main combat operations were over, the International Security Assistance Force (ISAF) was established in Kabul with Bravo Company 40 Commando providing protection.
 It was under British leadership for the first few months of its existence, and British troops are still involved with the force in 2006.
 45 Commando deployed into Afghanistan from HMS Ocean in March 2002, and conducted several search and destroy operations until July.
 It did not contact the enemy during that time period.

 On 25 August 2004, it was announced by Secretary of State for Defence Geoff Hoon that 6 RAF Harrier GR7 from No. 3 Squadron would be deployed to Afghanistan.
 This was the first deployment to Afghanistan of RAF fighter aircraft and they are intended to provide close air support (CAS) and reconnaissance for ISAF and Coalition forces.